bparanj/crystal/computer/networking/osi.md

 | 1.
 Physical | Convert to binary and transmit signals |

-This table shows how data moves down the OSI layers on the server side, with encryption typically occurring at the Presentation layer.
+This table shows how data moves down the OSI layers on the server side, with encryption  occurring at the Presentation layer.

 | Layer | Process on Client |
 |-------|-------------------|